 INJISUTHI TO MONKS COWL

 This hike is strenuous.
-Moreover, It is approximately 21km in extent and takes over six and a half hours to complete Start early, around 06h30, and you should reach Monks Cowl before 16h00.
-It is a hike that provides spectacular views of Shada Ridge, Champagne Castle, Cathkin Peak and Sterkhorn, amongst other peaks and ridges.
+Moreover, It is approximately 21km in extent and takes over six and a half hours to complete.
+Start early, around 06h30, and you should reach Monks Cowl before 16h00.
+The hike provides spectacular views of Shada Ridge, Champagne Castle, Cathkin Peak and Sterkhorn, amongst other peaks and ridges.

-You will need to get a friend to drop you off at the Injisuthi Camp and to collect you at Monks Cowl Camp.
-The walk starts from the main office, and you need to head in the direction of Van Heynigens Pass.
+You will need a friend to drop you off at the Injisuthi Camp and collect you at Monks Cowl Camp.
+The walk starts from the main office, and you must head toward Van Heynigens Pass.
 You will walk between Chalets Three and Four.

-The walk-up Van Heynigens Pass is tiring, but it is worth it when you reach the top, and you can walk across to the viewing point.
+The walk-up Van Heynigens Pass is tiring, but it is worth it when you reach the top and walk across to the viewing point.
 The views of Red Wall, the Greater Injisuthi Buttress, Cathkin Peak, Monks Cowl and Ship’s Prow are particular.
 You then need to return to the main contour path and turn right to walk along Shada Ridge to Blind Man’s corner.
-At Blind Man’s Corner, you turn right down the contour path to either go down the Sphinx Route or Keartland’s Pass to reach the Monks Cowl Camp.
+At Blind Man’s Corner, you turn right down the contour path to either the Sphinx Route or Keartland’s Pass to reach the Monks Cowl Camp.

 STERKHORN OR MOUNT MEMORY

-This is a peak of some 2,973m and one of the most strenuous hikes in the Drakensberg.
+This peak is 2,973m and is one of the most strenuous hikes in the Drakensberg.
 This hike can be completed in a day or some seven hours.
 However, you need to be very fit to do so.
-It is more pleasant to do this hike over a period of two days.
+It is more pleasant to do this hike over two days.

 The trail starts at the Monks Cowl Camp.
 Follow the route to The Sphinx, Breakfast Stream and Blindman’s Corner.
 You turn left at Blindman’s corner and follow the route to Injisuthi.
 The turnoff to Sterkhorn is relatively close to Blindman’s Corner.